weltliteratur/blog/_posts/2016-09-07-Introducing-TIWOLI.markdown

 So this is the subject of our blogpost, **(in)famous days in world-literary fiction**.

 How did this come about?
-At the DH2015 conference in Sydney, we delivered a talk called "When does (German) literature take place?" ([slides](http://dbs.ifi.uni-heidelberg.de/fileadmin/Team/jannik/publications/dh2015-sydney-fischer-stroetgen-german-literature-slides.pdf)) In order to answer that unusual question, we extracted exact dates and months from a corpus of 2,700+ works of German-language fiction from 1510 to the 1940s.
+At the annual ADHO Digital Humanities conference 2015 ([DH2015](http://dh2015.org/)) in Sydney, we delivered a talk called "When does (German) literature take place?" ([slides](http://dbs.ifi.uni-heidelberg.de/fileadmin/Team/jannik/publications/dh2015-sydney-fischer-stroetgen-german-literature-slides.pdf)) In order to answer that unusual question, we extracted exact dates and months from a corpus of 2,700+ works of German-language fiction from 1510 to the 1940s.
 Our results suggested that ["the marvellous month of May"](https://de.wikisource.org/wiki/Im_wundersch%C3%B6nen_Monat_Mai) (Heinrich Heine) is preeminent in our corpus of German fiction.
-There is enough evidence to claim that May (at least in the northern hemisphere) is the favourite month of poets, and Heine is just one example.
+There was already enough evidence to claim that May is the favourite month of poets (at least in the northern hemisphere), and Heine is just one example.
 But May's preeminence in prose was a real finding and there are a bunch of explanations, but this (along with many other insights yielded by this whole date-extraction-from-fiction business) shall happen in the corresponding research paper, not here.

 As a by-product (and no more than that), we coded a native Android app to showcase the more exciting and self-explanatory of our results.
 We called our app **TIWOLI** (short for "Today in World Literature") and made it **[available via the Google Play Store](https://play.google.com/store/apps/details?id=de.wannauchimmer.apps.tiwoli)**.
 (There's also a version for iOS, done by our dear friend [Thomas Bögel](http://thboegel.de/), but updates will kick in a bit slower on that platform.)